 Yes, I would be too! myClubhouse allows you to take card payments electronically through PayPal or Stripe, and direct debits through GoCardless.
 We don't charge any transaction fees on top of what the payment processors already charge.
 For PayPal, that is currently 3.4% + 20p; for Stripe, 1.4% + 20p; and for GoCardless, 1% (min.
 20p, max. £2). myClubhouse doesn't put itself in the middle of the payment flow; instead you set up your own merchant account and the funds flow directly from your customers to your accounts. myClubhouse simply tells the payment processor when to make a payment.

 Manual payment methods are still supported, so you can give your members the option.
 You can also charge a surcharge to make up for the additional hassle if you like.
 For manual payment methods, the system supports cash, cheque, BACS and Standing Orders.
 It allows you to supply your account details where relevant, and automatically notifies the purchaser of these details.
-As it stands, myClubhouse can't automatically track direct debits or BACS payments, but it can tell you when to expect them; you will need to manually enter the details of these payments when you receive them.
+As it stands, myClubhouse can't automatically track BACS payments, but it can tell you when to expect them; you will need to manually enter the details of these payments when you receive them.

 You can set up as many payment methods as you like and each one can specify a particular member or the club as the payee.
 Payments are organised into separate accounts for each of the payees.
 This means that event organisers can take and track payments themselves rather than having to be reimbursed by the club.